jose-reyes-me/projects/README.md

 - **Color sensor** determines the robot’s home side at startup and prevents pushing while on the opponent’s side
 - **QTI sensor** continuously monitors the black border and overrides all behaviors to prevent leaving the field
 - **Ultrasonic sensor** detects blocks within a threshold distance and triggers pushing behavior
 - Differential drive control using two continuous rotation servos

+  I implemented and refined the control logic that integrates the  TCS3200 color sensor and ultrasonic sensor.
+The robot operates using a state-based architecture (roam, push, retreat), with boundary detection overriding all behaviors to prevent out-of-bounds conditions.
+Timing-based control was chosen over PID for simplicity and reliability under competition constraints.

 ---